June 17, 2019

 - Propane tanks: Whether you’re using a 1-pound or 100-pound propane tank, never place the tank in your recycling container or garbage can.
 Propane tanks can be delivered to the Authority’s Utica & Rome EcoDrops for proper recycling/disposal at NO CHARGE.
 (Visit ohswa.org for hours and locations.)

 - Garden hoses: Reminder that garden hoses are not accepted for recycling and should be placed in your regular garbage for disposal.

 - Grill with the lid down; it is more energy efficient, helps distribute heat thoroughly and ensures even cooking.

 - Clean your grill while it’s still hot using baking soda to avoid using cleaners with phosphates or harsh fumes.

 - Pack up leftovers: When the party comes to an end, pack leftovers in reusable containers or use aluminum foil as an alternative to plastic wrap and baggies.
 Clean aluminum foil can be placed in your recycling bin, unlike plastic wrap.

-- Extras: Choosing organic foods, e-vites versus snail mail and use homemade decorations over store-bought decorations to round off the finishing touches of your “green” barbecue.
+- Extras: Choosing organic foods, using e-vites versus snail mail invitations and making homemade decorations in place of store-bought decorations can help to round off the finishing touches of your “green” barbecue.